yzhou463/High-Performance-Computing/Proj1/README.md

 ## Instruction
-In this project, we are using a slightly modified version of the dartboard algorithm.
+This project aims to develop a slightly modified version of the dartboard algorithm using Parallel programming.
 Instead of a square board with an inscribed circular frontend, we have a circular board with an inscribed square frontend.

 Suppose p the radius of the circle is r.
 The inscribed square therefore has each side of length is 1.414 * r.